openvinotoolkit/openvino/inference-engine/ie_bridges/c/samples/object_detection_sample_ssd/README.md

 python <path_to_omz_tools>/downloader.py --name <model_name>
 ```

-2. If a model is not IR or ONNX format, it must be converted.
-You can do this using the special script:
+2. If a model is not in the Inference Engine IR or ONNX format, it must be converted.
+You can do this using the model converter script:

 ```
 python <path_to_omz_tools>/converter.py --name <model_name>